ibm-cloud-docs/vpc/file_storage_vpc_about.md

 For more information, see the [best practices for assigning access](/docs/account?topic=account-account_setup#account_setup).
 For the complete IAM process, which includes inviting users to your account and assigning Cloud IAM access, see the [IAM getting started tutorial](/docs/account?topic=account-iamoverview).
 {: tip}

+### Context-based restrictions
+{: #fs-vpc-cbr}

+You can enable context-based restrictions (CBR) for all file share operations.
+These restrictions work with traditional IAM policies, which are based on identity, to provide an extra layer of protection.
+Unlike IAM policies, context-based restrictions don't assign access.
+Context-based restrictions check that an access request comes from an allowed context that you configure, such as creating a file share.
+For more information, see [Protecting Virtual Private Cloud (VPC) Infrastructure Services with context-based restrictions](/docs/vpc?topic=vpc-cbr).

 ### Encryption at rest
 {: #FS-encryption}